fredericowieser/Dynamic-Transformers/README.md

 #   dtf        - Dynamic Transformer
 #   mod        - Mixture of Depths
 #   standard   - Standard Transformer
+#   tdtf       - Temporal Dynamic Transformer (new in this repo)
 ```

 ### Training Examples